Colic gets better on its own after a few months. There are not many treatment options for the problem, but the following tips may help.

 - Use a 'fast flow' teat if you are bottle feeding, as holes in bottle teats that are too small may cause your baby to swallow air as they feed.

 - Always burp your baby after a feed.
 To do this, sit your baby upright or hold them against your shoulder, making sure you support their neck and head.
 Gently rub their back and tummy until they burp.
 They may vomit a small amount of milk when you do this.

-- Overstimulating a baby, by continually picking them up and putting them down, may aggravate the crying, according to some research.
+- Avoid overstimulating your baby by continually picking them up and putting them down, as some research suggests this may aggravate the crying.
 Gently comforting your baby in a quiet, darkened room may be more beneficial.
 If you are satisfied that your baby is not hungry, tired, too hot or cold or in need of a nappy change, it may help to leave them in their cot for a short while.

 - Babies like movement, so pushing them around in their pram or pushchair or going for a drive can be comforting.
 Rocking them over your shoulder or carrying them around the house may also be helpful.